The Hand of God Review: Maradona Maketh Man

 There is an appreciation to be had for Sorrentino’s decision to bring his very personal, often tragic childhood journey to the big screen, and it’s very likely that such an upbringing would have been as hectic, messy and colourful as The Hand of God itself.
 The film may well improve with a repeat viewing, as it’s a complex tale that deals with a lot, and even if it drags in a directionless way in its latter stages, Sorrentino’s cinematic poeticism is seldom unenjoyable.
 A notably controversial scene late in the film will divide opinion: some will find it inspired, others dangerous, and it’s questionable and unclear how much of the film stays true to real life.
 Perhaps The Hand of God has too much in common with Maradona: like the recently deceased footballing legend, it’s a film with clear strokes of genius but equally one with flaws that can undermine its star quality.

 The Hand of God (È stata la mano di Dio) was screened at the London Film Festival on 8-17 October, 2021, after its World Premiere at the Venice Film Festival.
-The film will be released in select cinemas in December and on Netflix on December 15, 2021.
+The film is now available to watch on digital and on demand.

 READ ALSO